stasyanko/monnblanc-principles/README.md

-# MONBLANC principles for OOP
+# MONNBLANC principles for OOP

+SOLID pricinples are great...

+But there are some problems with them:

+- they sound too academic and are hard to understand for beginners
+- people in a team of developers often understand them in a different way (even single responsibility principle is often understood in a different manner)

-Modern OOP is actually not what it was meant to be.
+Besides, modern OOP is actually not what it was meant to be.

 Let's call it "mainstream OOP".

 There are lots of problems in that.

 The main of them are:

 - getters/setters (it breaks encapsulation very hard)
 - static methods